Regular Competition Rules

 Digital files must be uploaded via the website in the ‘Members Only’ section.

 For the purposes of digital competition, your image must fit into a 1280 pixel wide x 1024 pixel high space (see Digital images for competition).

-The image coming from your digital source (camera) and the image you process on your computer with editing software will almost always be larger than this.
+The image coming from your digital source (camera, etc) and the image you process on your computer with editing software will almost always be larger than this.
 Consequently your image will need to be reduced in size at some point in your workflow.
-Specific instructions on how to size your images with your particular software are provided on News – Resources > Tips & Tricks > Preparing Images for Upload to Our Website.
+Specific instructions on how to size your images with your particular software are provided in Competition Rules, Procedures & Guidelines > Digital images for competition.